MicrosoftDocs/quantum-docs/articles/how-to-work-with-re.md

 In this example `PSSPCLayout()` is the only layout scheme available at this time. `AuxQubitCount()`, `TCount()`, `MeasurementCount()` are the functions defined in `ResourceEstimation` namespace.
 They are used to indicate which specific cost value is provided by constructing an appropriate tuple.

-### Caching
+## How to handle large programs

+When you submit a resource estimation job to the Resource Estimator, the quantum program is evaluated completely to extract the resource estimates.
 If you want estimate the resources of a Q# operation that is invoked many times, for example, in a loop with many iterations, the execution of the resource estimation job may take a long time.
 One way to reduce long execution times is to run the operation once, compute and cache its costs, and use the data on subsequent calls.
 This technique is called manual caching.

-The Resource Estimator target support two Q# functions to perform manual caching: `BeginEstimateCaching(name: String, variant: Int): Bool` and `EndEstimateCaching(): Unit`. `BeginEstimateCaching` function takes as inputs a `name` which is the name of the code fragment we want to cache its costs, and an integer `variant` that distinguishes different variants of cost for the same fragment.
+The Resource Estimator target support two Q# functions to perform manual caching: `BeginEstimateCaching(name: String, variant: Int): Bool` and `EndEstimateCaching(): Unit`. `BeginEstimateCaching` function takes as inputs a `name` which is the unique name of the code fragment you want to cache its costs, and an integer `variant` that distinguishes different variants of cost for the same fragment.

 > [!NOTE]
 > The two special operations `BeginEstimateCaching` and `EndEstimateCaching` are intrinsic operations for the Resource Estimator.